yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 A connection works as follows:

 - The driver makes an initial connection to the host specified in the URL/connection string.
 You can specify multiple hosts to act as backups if the connection to the primary host fails.
 - The driver fetches information about the cluster nodes using the `yb_servers()` function.
-By default, this list is refreshed every 5 minutes, or when a new connection request is received.
+By default, this list is refreshed every 5 minutes, and this time is checked when a new connection request is received.
 - The driver then connects to the least-loaded node before returning the connection to the application.

 #### Enable load balancing